 The PowerPoint lecture presentations, links to articles, assignments, quizzes, and rubrics are located on the Blackboard site for the course.
-Videos will be posted to YouTube.
 To participate in learning activities and complete assignments, you will need:

-- Access to a working computer that has a current operating system with updates installed, plus speakers or headphones to hear lecture presentations (transcripts provided); - Reliable Internet access and a USC email account; - A current Internet browser that is compatible with Blackboard (Google Chrome is the recommended browser for Blackboard); - Microsoft Word as your word processing program; and - Reliable data storage for your work, such as a USB drive or Office365 OneDrive cloud storage.
+Access to a working computer that has a current operating system with updates installed, plus speakers or headphones to hear lecture presentations (transcripts provided);

+- Reliable Internet access and a USC email account; - A current Internet browser that is compatible with Blackboard (Google Chrome is the recommended browser for Blackboard); - Microsoft Word as your word processing program; and - Reliable data storage for your work, such as a USB drive or Office365 OneDrive cloud storage.